 Channel 39 produces and broadcasts a wide variety of local programmes every year.

-In addition to regular programmes like The South Today News Update, Southern Newsweek, and Scarfieland; Channel 39 makes a variety of specialised local programmes throughout the year.
+In addition to regular programmes like The South Today News and Southern Newsweek; Channel 39 makes a variety of specialised local programmes throughout the year.

 As part of the our dedication to this industry, we film and show the Otago Polytechnic School of Fashion’s end of year collection annually.